Hadeaji/Authentication-Production/README.md

 # Overview

-Adding Permissions and Postgresql Database to a new created project
+production grade by adding Authentication, Permissions and switching to a Production Server

+also using postgres DB with dockers , gunicorn with whitenoise to fix the style